-Failure levels: >4.75 V and < 0.25 V
+Failure levels: >4.75 V and < 0.25 V Persistence: 650 ms

 Voltage Sense Fail

 Indicates an out-of-range signal on the input power.
 Could indicate input power out of range or a fault in the supply voltage sense circuitry.